Go to our other sites

 Upon completion, teams will be awarded a Participation, Bronze, Silver or Gold certificate.
 Schools produce these certificates using the templates provided.

-The winning team will receive Gold medals, a letter of commendation and may be featured in a future edition of Cambridge Outlook magazine.
+The winning team will receive Gold medals, a letter of commendation, a plaque of recognition for the school and may be featured in a future edition of Cambridge Outlook magazine.

 Once you have entered your students for the competition, you can find all of the supporting documents you need to get started on the School Support Hub.
 This includes: